cheery/lever/README.md

  TODO: Exception handler is a bit like pattern matcher.

- TODO: Figure out how to handle mutually recursive definitions of types.
-       Create a function wrapper around each constructor, which then gets called when the type is tried for the first time.

  TODO: Add documentation reference building into modules.

  TODO: If module load fails due to module not present, mark the